pohanhuangtw/vuln-patcher/README.md

 This project will create a controller to watch the sbomscanner's vulnerability cr and create a patch image and upload to the registry.

 ## Flow
+1. Deploy `BuildKit` as a Kubernetes Deployment to ensure it is available for patching operations.
+   - This Deployment will manage a shared `BuildKit` instance that can be used by multiple patching operations.
-1. Watch and reconcile `sbomscanner` vulnerability CRs with a controller (on create/update).
+2. Watch and reconcile `sbomscanner` vulnerability CRs with a controller (on create/update).
+3. For eligible CRs (e.g. vulnerable and not yet patched):
+   - Create a temporary Pod (e.g., `patxxx`) that connects to the `BuildKit` instance.
-2. For eligible CRs (e.g. vulnerable and not yet patched), run the `copa patch` CLI using the image reference (and SBOM info if needed) to generate a patched image.
+   - Run the `copa patch` CLI within the Pod using the image reference (and SBOM info if needed) to generate a patched image.
-3. Push the patched image to the configured registry.
+4. Push the patched image to the configured registry.
-4. Create and maintain a new CRD (e.g., `PatchStatus`) to track the patching status of each `VulnerabilityReport`.
+5. Create and maintain a new CRD (e.g., `PatchStatus`) to track the patching status of each `VulnerabilityReport`.
 This CRD will:
    - Reference the `VulnerabilityReport` by name and namespace.
    - Store the generation of the `VulnerabilityReport` to determine if it is up to date.
    - Include fields for the patched image reference, patch status, and any relevant metadata.
-5. On each reconciliation, compare the generation of the `VulnerabilityReport` with the stored generation in the `PatchStatus` CRD to decide if re-patching is needed.
+6. On each reconciliation, compare the generation of the `VulnerabilityReport` with the stored generation in the `PatchStatus` CRD to decide if re-patching is needed.
-6. Update the `PatchStatus` CRD with the latest patching information after processing.
+7. Update the `PatchStatus` CRD with the latest patching information after processing.

 ### How to reconcile the vulnerability changes?
 1. Create a new CRD (e.g., `PatchStatus`) to track the patching status of each `VulnerabilityReport`.